 3. Offline grading worksheet: If enabled, the teacher will be able to download and upload a worksheet with student grades when marking the assignments.

-4. Comment inline: If enabled, the submission text will be copied into the feedback comment field during grading, making it easier to comment inline (using a different colour, perhaps) or to edit the original text.
+6. Comment inline: If enabled, the submission text will be copied into the feedback comment field during grading, making it easier to comment inline (using a different colour, perhaps) or to edit the original text.
+This feedback option is only available if the Feedback comments checkbox is selected.
+Assignment%20Feedback%20Types

 Submission settings:

-1. Require students click submit button: If enabled, students will have to click a Submit button to declare their submission as final.
-If disabled, when the assignment closes, all submissions will be submitted.
+1. Require students click submit button: If enabled, students must click a Submit button to declare their submission as final.
+If disabled, when the assignment closes, all submissions will be submitted (recommended).

 2. Require that students accept the submission statement: Require that students accept the submission statement for all submissions to this assignment.